 Use of Force

-This data will provide greater transparency than ever before into how and why force is used; strengthening the vital relationship between the police and the public that is at the heart of our model of policing by consent.
+Publishing this data will provide greater transparency than ever before into how and why force is used; strengthening the vital relationship between the police and the public that is at the heart of our model of policing by consent.

-“We have established a joint Legitimacy Board, which is attended by the Chair of an Independent Advisory Group, where we scrutinise use of force data.
-We have also briefed officers and staff on the importance of completing their Use of Force forms.
+“We have established a Surrey and Sussex Police Legitimacy Board, which is attended by the Chair of both counties Independent Advisory Groups, where we scrutinise use of force data and ask ourselves difficult and challenging questions about whether our actions are proportionate, legitimate or discriminatory.
+We have also briefed officers and staff on the importance of completing their Use of Force forms as we recognise that this is an additional bureaucratic process for them to complete.
 Officers know that for some time we have already been scrutinising some use of force such as Taser and police use of firearms.”

 There is a briefing video for all staff (below) which we encourage the public to watch.